stinkytroll/tech264-cloud-linux/cicd/cicd_notes.md

 - [Create a general diagram of CI/CD](#create-a-general-diagram-of-cicd)
 - [Understand SDLC workflow: plan, design, develop, deploy](#understand-sdlc-workflow-plan-design-develop-deploy)

-# What is CI/ CD??
+# What is CI/ CD?

 **CI**, or **Continous Integration**, refers to the practice of automating the integration of code changes from multiple contributors into a shared repository several times a day.